aichaos/rivescript-js/README.md

   bot.sortReplies();

-  // And now we're free to get a reply from the brain! var reply = bot.reply("local-user", "Hello, bot!").then(function(reply) {
+  // And now we're free to get a reply from the brain!
+  // NOTE: the API has changed in v2.0.0 and returns a Promise now. var reply = bot.reply("local-user", "Hello, bot!").then(function(reply) {
     console.log("The bot says: " + reply);
   });